BlueBrain/Currentscape/README.md

 ### Showing x axis label, ticklabel, gridlines

 You can use the configuration to show x axis label, ticklabels and vertical gridlines.
-The label and ticklabels are only shown on the bottom plot, and the vertical gridlines are shown on all plots, and correspond to the x ticks (generated automatically, if not set in the config).
+If you choose to display them, the label and ticklabels will only show on the bottom plot, and the vertical gridlines will show on all plots, and correspond to the x ticks (generated automatically, if not set in the config).
 However, to show ticklabels and gridlines, you have to also input time as an argument to the plot_currentscape function.
 Here is an example:

     # load voltage data
-    data_dir = path/to/data/dir
+    data_dir = "path/to/data/dir"
-    v_path = os.path.join(data_dir, "_".join(("soma_step1", "v")) + ".dat")
+    v_path = os.path.join(data_dir, "v.dat")
     time = np.loadtxt(v_path)[:, 0]
     voltage = np.loadtxt(v_path)[:, 1]

     currents = load_current_fct(data_dir)
-    config = path/to/config
+    config = "path/to/config.json"

     # produce currentscape figure
     fig = plot_currentscape(voltage, currents, config, time=time)